x7177214/homework1-1/results/index.md

 ## Implementation
 ### Model Architectures
-This project use the [ResNext](https://arxiv.org/pdf/1611.05431.pdf) to do classification.
+This project use the [ResNext](https://arxiv.org/pdf/1611.05431.pdf) as the backbone model.
+And appends fc layers to do classification.
 ![](https://github.com/x7177214/homework1-1/blob/oh%2Cmfc%2Cobj%2Bges/results/arch.png)
-Trained from scratch.
+The full model is trained from scratch.
 ### Loss
 Jointly minimize the sum of cross-entroy losses of the 2 taskes.
 We choose one of FA or ges to act as auxiliary loss.